lmnawrocki/lmnawrocki.github.io/lab6/index.md

 These functions only transmit 20 values at a time.
 I could be more efficient by deleting the spaces after each comma and upping the max message size to 200 characters to send closet to 30 values per string, but I wanted the data to be readable in Jupyter Lab.
 It is noteworthy that this code can break if the values are enough digits such that the string built is over 150 characters (or the current max message size) and then the values will not be sent properly.

+It would be much better to do this in the part of the code where the robot stops as it reaches the correct range of TOF values, as the delays can cause slight issues, but I didn't have time to implement this.

 ### Using String Builders
 This function puts the timestamp values into the characteristic string.
 ```